ethereum/remix-ide/docs/compile.md

 After a contract is published, **a modal will pop up**.
 This modal contains the contract's address as well as the addreses of the contracts that it imported and the address of the contract's **metadata**.

-When the "Compilation Details" button is clicked ( **G. in image**), a modal opens displaying detailed information about the current selected contract.
+When the "Compilation Details" button is clicked ( **H. in image**), a modal opens displaying detailed information about the current selected contract.

 ### Compilation Errors and Warning
 Compilation Errors and Warning are displayed below the contract section.